-Is an integrative approach to treatment that is used to treat presentations caused by difficult childhood experiences and trauma.
-Schema Therapy's mode work is a compassionate and effective way to treat a number of chronic conditions by replacing maladaptive coping styles and helping individuals meet basic emotional needs.
+Is an integrative approach used to treat presentations caused by difficult childhood experiences and trauma.
+Schema Therapy's mode work is a compassionate and effective way to treat a number of chronic conditions and unhealthy relationship patterns by replacing maladaptive coping styles and helping individuals meet basic emotional needs.

 This approach is designed to help people regulate their emotions and improve their interpersonal skills by learning about the triggers that lead to reactive states and helping to assess which coping skills to apply.
 Initially used to treat Borderline Personality Disorders, DBT is effective with mood disorders, addictions and other psycho-social difficulties.

 A type of counselling developed to help people understand and resolve their ambivalent thoughts and feelings about change.
 All to help them find the motivation they need to change some unhelpful behaviour.
 This form of therapy has been used extensively with addictions and life/career coaching.